 Unite the Union is committed to ensuring the privacy and confidentiality of members, potential members and our website visitors.
 This policy sets out how we will treat your personal information.

 Reference to personal data may include any information which directly or indirectly identifies you.
-This may include: your name, address, contact details, date of birth, National Insurance number, and employment details including records held by your employer.
+This may include: your name, address, contact details, date of birth, National Insurance number and bank details.

 The personal data you supply to us will be held in electronic and/or manual format.

-The processing of personal data by Unite the Union will be in line with the the Data Protection Act 1998 (“DPA”) and in accordance with the laws of England and Wales.
+The processing of personal data by Unite the Union will be in line with the Data Protection Act and General Data Protection Regulation (GDPR).

-This policy reflects our duties under the DPA to use information fairly, keep it secure, make sure it is accurate and keep it up to date.
+This policy reflects our duties to use information fairly, keep it secure, make sure it is accurate and keep it up to date.

 1. How Unite uses your personal data as a member